OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`traversing <traversal>` through all
       :term:`elements <element>` in the container.

+   job
+      Common name for processes or tasks to be run by an operating system.
+      They typically need to be processed in order of importance, and so are kept organized by a :term:`priority queue`.
+      Another common use for this term is for a collection of tasks to be ordered by a :term:`topological sort`.

    K-ary tree
       A type of :term:`full tree` where every internal node has exactly :math:`K` :term:`children <child>`.